Microbial virus epidemics in the presence of contact-mediated host dormancy: Model definition, heuristics, and main results

 Once a macroscopic epidemic has emerged, that is, the population size of the virus particles and the host cells are both of order $K$ (for large $K$), then the Markov chain $(\mathbf N_t^K)_{t \geq 0}$ satisfies a `functional law of large numbers' and can be approximated by a limiting deterministic dynamical system.
 We now introduce this scaling limit.
 Assume that the initial population size of $\mathbf N_0^K$ satisfies

 and fix some $T>0$.
 Then, \cite[Theorem 11.2.1, p.~456]{EK}) implies the weak convergence (uniformly on $[0,T]$)

 to the unique solution $({\mathbf n}(t))_{t \geq 0}$ of the dynamical system

 with parameters as in the previous section.
-Define Then, $(0,0,0,0)$ (the zero or `extinction' equilibrium) and $(\bar n_{1a},0,0,0)$ (the `virus-free' equilibrium, e.g.\ after complete recovery) are equilibria of the dynamical system~\eqref{4dimvirus}, and they are distinct as long as $\lambda_1>\mu_1$.
+Define Then, $(0,0,0,0)$ (the zero or `extinction' equilibrium) and $(\barn1a,0,0,0)$ (the `virus-free' equilibrium, e.g.\ after complete recovery) are equilibria of the dynamical system~\eqref{4dimvirus}, and they are distinct and both coordinatewise nonnegative thanks to our assumption that $\lambda_1>\mu_1$.
 Moreover, we have the following proposition.